 For more information on seasonal adjustment and trend estimation, please refer to the Information Paper: A Guide to Interpreting Time Series - Monitoring Trends, 2003 (cat. no. 1349.0).

 Analytic presentations of international investment position data provide Australia's net international investment position as the difference between the levels of gross foreign financial assets and liabilities, as well as the sum of net foreign equity and net foreign debt.
 International investment statistics align with BPM6.
 Data are presented in time series and reconciliation formats.

-The 'Notes' and 'Analysis and Comments' sections of the publication provide advice on any changes which may occur.
+The 'Summary' tab of this publication provides advice on any changes which may occur.
 If major changes are anticipated to any of the classifications, information papers associated with the publication are released in advance to advise the change and implementation plans.
 Although out of date in some details, the Balance of Payments and International Investment Position, Australia: Concepts, Sources and Methods (cat. no. 5331.0) gives a good description of the scope, methods and concepts underpinning the balance of payments and international investment position statistics.